Kischy/SimpleMicro/README.md

-# Simple Micro libary
+# Simple Micro library

-Simple Micro libary I used in one of my Arduino projects.
-It provides Timer funcionality and Event/Listener functionality.
-Everything is meant to be lightweight.
+A lightweight library I used in one of my Arduino projects.
+It provides Timer funcionality, Event/Listener functionality and a linked List.
+I only implemented the parts I needed.

 ToDo: Add tests for Timer